r0m4nm/framo-bridge/README.md

 To create a distribution-ready zip:

-1. **Ensure all files are in a folder named `framo-exporter`**
+1. **Ensure all files are in a folder named `framo-bridge`**
 2. **Zip the entire folder** (not just the contents)
-3. The zip should contain `framo-exporter/` as the root folder
+3. The zip should contain `framo-bridge/` as the root folder
 4. Users can install directly from this zip in Blender

 **Correct structure:**
 ```
-framo-exporter.zip
+framo-bridge.zip
-└── framo-exporter/
+└── framo-bridge/
     ├── __init__.py
     ├── decimation.py
     └── ... (other files)